darklightismail/Customer-Segmentation-Project/README.md

 constantly sending them the offers and discounts will attract them towards spending.
 We can also have a cluster analysis done on what kind of products customers tend to buy and can make other marketing strategies accordingly.
-The data set did not have enough data to carry out more analytics on the same
+The data set did not have enough data to carry out more analytics on the same.